 However, it wasn’t only eggs!
 One of my favorite dishes was the fresh banana pancakes, and I also loved the bean and cheese baleada that was offered one morning.
 I love seeing hotels on Roatan that incorporate local ingredients and local dishes into their breakfast service!

 You should note that on Sunday morning, the cooking staff get most of the morning off work.
 On Sundays, you can self-serve from the regular dishes, plus grab a slice (or two… or three…) of banana bread and a piece of quiche.

 Breakfast at Cocolobo is a great time to chat with other hotel guests.
 Most people staying in the hotel will head out for a 9:00 am dive at one of Roatan’s dive shops, so everyone descends on the kitchen at 7:00 to fuel up.
 Expect to share stories about the previous day’s dives, local restaurant recommendations, ideas for future dive destinations and ways to save money on your scuba diving trips.

 I always book my stay at Cocolobo through Booking.com.
 I’m loyal to Booking.com because I believe it is the most transparent and easy-to-use hotel booking site.
 I have never been surprised by an unexpected surcharge when booking through their site, I always fully understand the change and cancellation conditions (which are often more lenient than booking directly through the hotel) and I love using the responsive map tool when I’m searching to find hotels close to the things that are important to me (public transportation, great restaurants and relatively-quite nighttime surroundings).

-Want to know more about West End?
+Want to know more about West End, Roatan?
 Check out my Ultimate Guide to West End, Roatan here!